KOLANICH-tools/CleanUnwantedUpdates/README.md

  * Create a class extending `Checker` class.
 Constructor should initialize an instance, check should make check.
 When you make check, to report about the results of this check you need to modify the score.
 The `Score` class checks if the thresholds have been exceeded, and if they have it throws the exception, which is caught by `CheckersSet` class.
  * Create new instances, wrap them into `CheckersSet`s.
  * Call `CheckersSet.check` and process the value returned.
+* Set `debug` in config.json to `true` to make the tool to cache the updates into `updates.json`, which will lower the latency of each tool launch.
+Use it only while debugging because it will use obsolete data.